prosekit/prosekit/website/extensions/blockquote.md

 # Blockquote

-The `Blockquote` node represents a block of quoted text.
+The `blockquote` node represents a block of quoted text.
 It can be used to create a block of text that is quoted from another source.

 <!-- @include: @/examples/blockquote.md -->